 Finally, in 2009 came the “dress rehearsal”!
 Same as trying your wedding gown before walking down the aisle, you want your dress to be immaculate, with no stain or hole on it.
 With this goal in mind, we translated the Census questionnaire again with some information leaflet and multilingual language cards on top of the cake, everything in 33 different languages.
 100,000 lucky homes were selected to take part in the test…

-Because you are more likely to win the battle with more men on the field, the ONS guys in charge of the project worked in close partnership with us joining our ideas, knowledges and competences together.
+Because you are more likely to win the battle with more men on the field, the ONS guys in charge of the project worked in close partnership with us joining our ideas, knowledge and competencies together.
 There is no one way street at K, so each week, we hosted a conference call with the guys to make sure we were on the same page about their requirements and expectations.
 A Language Guide Book was also put together and sent to the ONS team to explain everything they needed to know about translation, languages and the whole process.
-Once this done, it was time for us to deploy our troops, 112 translators and proofreaders, 4 designers, 4 project managers and 2 account managers worked on the case!
+Once this was done, it was time for us to deploy our troops, 112 translators and proofreaders, 4 designers, 8 project managers and 2 account managers worked on the project.

 Hiding behind the curtains, we are waiting for the show to start in March 2011.
 Translators, proofreaders, designers, project or account managers, we are all impatient to see the results of our 4 years work and partnership with the ONS guys.
-Only the future will tell… but in any case, it has been hell of a ride that everybody enjoyed!
+Only the future will tell… but in any case, it has been a challenge that everybody enjoyed.